Bailout Stigma: Preliminary Analysis

 The figure plots two curves both as functions of the marginal type of firm $\hat \t$ selling to the market.
 The marginal type $\hat \t$ effectively represents the ``quantity'' sold since types $\t$ sell if and only if $\t\le \hat \t$ in equilibrium.\footnote{This feature follows from the single-crossing property: if a type-$\t$ firm sells, then type-$\t'<\t$ firm strictly prefers to sell.
 The quantity sold is thus $F(\hat \t)$ which corresponds to $\hat \t$ in one-to-one manner.} The marginal type faces $\hat\t-S$ as the opportunity cost of selling: by selling the firm loses the asset of value $\hat \t$ but gains the net surplus $S$.
 Since the marginal type $\hat \t$ must be indifferent to selling in equilibrium, we have $p=\hat\t-S$, giving rise to the {\it supply curve}.
 Meanwhile, buyers of asset quality $\t\le \hat \t$ enjoy benefit $\E[\t|\t\le \hat \t]$ on average.
 Bertrand competition among buyers means that average benefit must equal price in equilibrium, giving rise to the {\it average benefit curve}.

 Clearly, supply and average benefit curves must intersect at the equilibrium marginal type $\hat \t=\t_0$, where $\t_0$ satisfies

 The log-concavity assumption means that the average benefit curve always crosses the supply curve from above.
-Hence, there is a unique threshold $\t_0$ satisfying this requirement\footnote{It is routine to check that if $f$ is log-concave ($ \frac{ \partial^2 \log f(\t)}{\partial \t^2}<0$ for all $\t$), then there is a unique $\t$ satisfying (\ref{eq:theta0}); see \cite{tirole2012overcoming}.}---hence, a unique equilibrium.
-Finally, for trade to occur in equilibrium, price $p_0$ must be at least $I$, or else there are no gains from trade.
+Hence, there is a unique threshold $\t_0$ satisfying this requirement, which induces a unique equilibrium.\footnote{It is routine to check that if $f$ is log-concave ($ { \partial^2 \log f(\t)}/{\partial \t^2}<0$ for all $\t$), then there is a unique $\t$ satisfying (\ref{eq:theta0}); see \cite{tirole2012overcoming}.} Finally, for trade to occur in equilibrium, price $p_0$ must be at least $I$, or else there are no gains from trade.

 Figure \ref{fig:no_bailout} summarizes the equilibrium configuration.\footnote{As mentioned, buyers cannot update their information since the market transactions are private.
 If market transactions were observable, then trading decisions become dynamic, which makes analysis complicated; see \cite{che2018bailout}. }